Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Mitigation

-\cite{serouis2024exploring} proposes an iterative method that human can oversee the preprocessing step.
-That is, before training begins, a dataset report is sent to a LLM.
+{Serouis et al.} \cite{serouis2024exploring} propose an iterative method in which a human can oversee the preprocessing step.
+That is, before training begins, a dataset report is sent to an LLM.
 An expert then decides the next step: either issuing a command to the LLM to create new training data or starting the training process.
-The decision is made by measuring the quality of generated data.
+The decision is made by measuring the quality of the generated data.
 If a command is used to generate alternative training data, iterative feedback between the expert and the LLM continues until predefined criteria are satisfied, leading to a decision to proceed with model training.
 After training and experimentation, detailed results concerning protected groups are provided to the LLM for summarization (particularly for multiple groups and subgroups) or directly to the expert.
 Based on these comprehensive reports, the expert may choose to use the LLM to produce a revised dataset version to mitigate potential biases.